 Need Some Advice?
 Request a Callback

-Our 4G Fiberboard Boxes are used for shipping Hazardous Materials.
+Our 4G hazmat boxes are used for shipping Hazardous Materials.
 They have been designed, tested and UN approved to be used with a number of specific approved inners.
 You can rest assured your hazmat liquids and solids with be safe in our certified packaging.

-4G Boxes – for use with specific inner packaging when shipping Hazardous Goods
+4G hazmat boxes – for use with specific inner packaging when shipping Hazardous Goods

 Our UN Approved 4G Fiberboard Boxes have been tested and approved with the use of specific inners.
 This means that the inner packaging you use within the 4G box is required to be the exact same inner packaging(s) that the 4G Fiberboard Box was tested and approved with.